 Iguazu Falls tours

-I don’t think you need to take a group tour, but if you aren’t confident in organising your visit to Iguazu Falls yourself, then this tour from Puerto Iguazú in Argentina or this tour from Foz do Iguaçu (to the Argentina side of the falls) are both highly rated.
+I don’t think you need to take a group tour, but if you’d like to leave the planning up to someone else, then this tour from Puerto Iguazú in Argentina or this tour from Foz do Iguaçu (to the Brazillian side of the falls) are both highly rated.

 Getting to Iguazu Falls is pretty straightforward on public transport.

-From Puerto Iguazú to Argentina side of falls: Buses run every 20 minutes or so from the main bus terminal in Puerto Iguazú.
-The trip takes 20-25 minutes.
+From Puerto Iguazú to Argentina side of falls: Buses run every 30 minutes or so from the main bus terminal in Puerto Iguazú.
+The trip takes around 40 minutes.

 From Puerto Iguazú to Brazilian side of falls: Buses run from the main bus terminal in Puerto Iguazú direct to the falls regularly.
-The trip takes around 45 minutes and Crucero del Norte and Rio Uruguay are the bus companies to look out for.
-Take your passport!
+The trip takes around 45 minutes and Rio Uruguay is the bus company to look out for.
+Take your passport for the border crossing.

 From Foz do Iguaçu to Brazilian side of falls: Buses run every half an hour or so from the main bus terminal in Foz do Iguaçu.
-The trip takes 30-40 minutes.
+The trip takes around 35 minutes.

-From Foz do Iguaçu to Argentina side of falls: Rio Uruguay and Crucero del Norte operate bus services to the Argentine side of the falls.
-As stated above, the trip takes roughly 45 minutes.
+From Foz do Iguaçu to Argentina side of falls: Rio Uruguay operates bus services to the Argentine side of the falls.
+The trip takes roughly 1 hour and 20 minutes.
 Don’t forget your passport.

 For private transport, ask your hotel or hostel for options.
 This could be either a taxi or a private driver, both of which are reasonably priced.